 For the English-speaking (worldwide) media the fact of the successful launch on ProductHunt is not the key differentiator.
 You need to pay attention to the niche journalists or bloggers, find our their interests and write a pitch - yourself.
 Yeah, just like the regular outreach, nothing changes.

-In example, long before that I had a chance to occasionally crosspath with Davis Bayer - a hunter on ProductHunt but also an IndieHacker.
+For example, long before that I had a chance to occasionally cross paths with Davis Bayer - a hunter on ProductHunt but also an IndieHacker and maker of the app that helps to automatically recycle your posts on social media.
 Y-Productive’s launch was a nice topic starter, so he was kind to invite me for an interview on HackerNoon, where I provide some advice on the challenges that we’ve overcome creating Y-Productive, and shared the resources we get the inspiration and learn from.

 The successful launch on ProductHunt was a great opportunity to meet the creator from the productivity niche — Francesco D'Alessio.
 He is a Medium writer and hosts the YouTube channel named KeepProductive.
 Francesco covers all kind of the productivity systems, apps and makes great reviews.
 In result, he made one covering Y-Productive too: